JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 ### Options for Package.swift distribution
 The `Package.swift` that describes the Swift Package needs to be placed in a Git repository:
-* Store the `Package.swift` file in an independent repository to make its versioning completely separate from the KMP project the file describes.
+* Store the `Package.swift` file in an independent repository to make its versioning separate from the KMP project the file describes.
 This is the recommended approach, allowing scalability and generally easier maintenance.
-* Put the `Package.swift` file next to your KMP code to have a more straightforward approach.
+* Put the `Package.swift` file next to your KMP code for a more straightforward approach.
 Keep in mind that if you are using Semantic Versioning tags for Kotlin, versioning the SPM package in the same repository can become challenging.
 * Store the `Package.swift` within the consumer project's repo to avoid the versioning and maintenance issues.